GuideNepalSavingBudgetingSalary

 Needs vs wants in a Nepali context

-A need is rent or housing EMI, groceries cooked at home, utilities, transport to work, basic phone plan, health and life insurance, school fees if you have kids, and one annual visit to the home village.
+A need is rent or housing EMI, groceries cooked at home, utilities, transport to work, a basic phone plan, health and life insurance, school fees if you have kids, and one annual visit to the home village.
 Cultural needs are real needs in Nepal.
 The trip to Pokhara to see your grandmother is not a discretionary expense.

 Where to actually put it